 We overthink.
 Yes, we have to look inside ourselves to change and grow, but we also need to come out of our shells to actually live.
 Some of us live in fear of heartbreak and of change, so we avoid being vulnerable and stay in our comfort zone.
 The armadillo tells us that there are different paths with different trials.
 There are endless opportunities to move forward.

-There is no question, you will fall and fail dozens of times.
+There is no question, you will fail dozens of times.
 Life gets the best of us now and then.
 But we have to plan ahead.
 Be smart and know you will fuck up and get hurt.
 That’s out of your control.
 But it is in your power to choose and minimize the damage.
 Don’t fixate your growth on never failing because you’ll end up in the same spot where you started, trying to protect your heart, but never exercising your feet.
 The only way to get stronger is to face it.
 We cannot roll up and run away to protect ourselves all the time because if we do, we will never get ahead of the obstacles.
 If you stand behind the mountain, if you never summit, you won’t ever get to see the view.